ElsiKora/elsikora-react-placeholder/README.md

 ### Custom Wrapper

-There are two ways to wrap a skeleton in a container:
+There are two ways to wrap a placeolder in a container:

 ```tsx
 function Box({ children }: PropsWithChildren<unknown>) {